Jussie Smollett released from county jail during appeal

-The former “Empire” actor walked out of the Cook County Jail surrounded by security.
-He did not comment as he got into an awaiting SUV, but his attorneys said he was the target of a racist justice system and people playing politics.
+The former “Empire” actor walked out of the Cook County Jail on Wednesday surrounded by security.
+He did not comment as he got into an awaiting SUV, but his attorneys said Smollett, who is Black and gay, was the target of a racist justice system and people playing politics.

 The appeals court ruling came after a Cook County judge sentenced Smollett last week to immediately begin serving 150 days in jail for his conviction on five felony counts of disorderly conduct for lying to police.
 In an outburst immediately after the sentence was handed down, Smollett proclaimed his innocence and said "I am not suicidal.
 And if anything happens to me when I go in there, I did not do it to myself.
 And you must all know that."